gravitational/teleport/docs/2.5/ssh_okta.md

 This guide will cover how to configure [Okta](https://www.okta.com/) to issue SSH credentials to specific groups of users.
-When used in combination with role based access control (RBAC) it allows SSH administrators to define policies
+When used in combination with role based access control (RBAC), it allows SSH administrators to define policies
 like:

 * Only members of "DBA" group can SSH into machines running PostgreSQL.
 * Developers must never SSH into production servers.
-* ... and many others.

 !!! warning "Version Warning":
     This guide requires a commercial edition of Teleport.
 The open source